GaLicn/ExtendedAE_Plus/src/main/resources/assets/extendedae_plus/ae2guide/introduction/features/features.md

 ### 1. Fast Pattern Upload

 - **Auto-detect Assembly Matrix:** If an assembly matrix exists in the network, patterns completed in the Pattern Encoding Terminal (for crafting, smelting, or cutting) are automatically uploaded.
-Existing identical patterns are detected and returned, avoiding duplicates.
+Existing identical patterns are detected and returned, avoiding duplicates.(The Shift key must be pressed when clicking the encoding button.)

 <br/>